LAMPEngineer/solid-php/README.md

 # Single-Responsibility Principle (SRP)
 A class should only have a single responsibility.

+- Every module, class or function in a computer program should have responsibility over a single part of that program's functionality, which it should encapsulate.

+- This principle is about actors and high level architecture.

 # Open-Closed Principle (OCP)
 Software entities ... should be open for extension, but closed for modification.

+- Such an entity can allow its behaviour to be extended without modifying its source code.

+- This principle is about class design and feature extensions.

 # Liskov Substitution Principle (LSP)
 Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.